0xfe/experiments/minikube/README.md

 ## Quick Run

+Make sure you have the gRPC/protobuf dependencies.
+See the "build" section below.

 ```
 # Build protobuf stubs (once only, or when you change the proto files)
 $ protoc --go_out=. --go_opt=paths=source_relative --go-grpc_out=. --go-grpc_opt=paths=source_relative dice.proto